Bitter Automotive: Vero

-The Vero was sold in Germany for €121,975 and was discontinued in 2012.
+The Vero sold in Germany for €121,975 and was discontinued in 2012.

 Vero Sport

 In 2009, Bitter unveiled a "Vero Sport" at the Geneva Motor Show.
 Unlike the regular Holden Caprice (WM)-derived Vero, the Sport was directly based on the short-wheelbase Holden Commodore (VE) SS sedan, also sold as the Pontiac G8 in the United States.
 Like the Vero, the Vero Sport was also discontinued in 2012.

 Other models

 Bitter Insignia

 Bitter produced a luxury version of the Opel Insignia OPC between 2010 and 2013 as the Bitter Insignia.

 Opel Adam, Opel Mokka and Opel Cascada by Bitter

 Bitter produced luxury versions of the Opel Adam, the Opel Cascada and Opel Mokka.
 The Bitter Adam (marketed as "Adam by Bitter") has been produced since 2013.
 Production of the Bitter Mokka (marketed as "Mokka by Bitter") began in 2016.
 The name was changed to Mokka X (marketed as "Mokka X by Bitter") in late 2016 along with a facelift, just like the Opel and Vauxhall versions.